 Ian: Yeah, I was going to ask you what sort of checks they did on you before you had this role.
 Did they do any form of background check on you that you were aware of?.
 Did your Stasi file show any of that?.

 Steffen: The Stasi files did not show anything.
 And I did not have to hand in any special things.
-So I would have expected they asked me, I don’t know, to write down a letter laying out my relatives in West Germany or whatever else.
+So I would have expected they asked me, I do not know, to write down a letter laying out my relatives in West Germany or whatever else.
 Maybe they knew about this already.
 And that was one thing.

 The only two things that were kind of strange and happening was a couple of weeks after I had signed up for the three years of service, my parents, who like most of the people in the GDR, had an application out for getting a telephone, which was not a normal thing.
-You just couldn’t just get a telephone in the GDR.
-Maybe, I don’t know, one in 20 people or one in 50 or so had a phone at home.
+You just could not just get a telephone in the GDR.
+Maybe, I do not know, one in 20 people or one in 50 or so had a phone at home.
 But everybody had an application in because sometimes maybe you get one.
 And then suddenly, a couple of weeks after I had signed up, my parents were getting this phone.
 And we were like, what is that?.
-And I didn’t make the connection back then.
+And I did not make the connection back then.
 My parents, they told me later they made that connection.
 I never saw anything that would confirm that this was the reason.
-But that was the first thing I saw,, maybe there’s a relation here.
+But that was the first thing I saw,, maybe there's a relation here.
 I remember even when I think it was the first time, it was still GDR time when I came back from the army for vacation.
 And I started to tell a little bit about the details.
 My father was actually taking a sofa cushion and put it on top of the telephone.
 He was not a person who was afraid of that many things.
 But at this point, I was looking at him, what are you doing?.
 And he was just saying, just to be sure.

 Ian: An interesting connection there.
 It makes you wonder whether they perhaps wanted to have some way of listing in on your calls.
 Just to see what contacts there were going on with the West.

-Steffen: I don’t know.
-It’s an interesting one.
-It’s probably something we’ll never know, right?.
-Because like you said, the Stasi file, I looked this up and either it was destroyed, but I’m sure it wasn’t important enough that somebody was actively trying to destroy anything about me in like in 89.
+Steffen: I do not know.
+It's an interesting one.
+It's probably something we'll never know, right?.
+Because like you said, the Stasi file, I looked this up and either it was destroyed, but I'm sure it was not important enough that somebody was actively trying to destroy anything about me in like in 89.
 And then the other thing that happened was also after the wall fell down, a fellow family was living with us in the same,, we were living in one of these Neubau blocks or,, we had six stories, but there was somewhat 11 or even 20 stories.
 And we were living in those with six stories and 12 families in that house.

 Steffen: It's possible.